EchoDidAThing/ActionTimelineReplacement/README.md

 - Add warnings on fields that cannot be limited via Collection shenanigans.
 - Fix the reversions.
 - maybe look into footprints
+- look at vanilla plus and simpletweaks for hook shenanigans

 #taco's to-do:
 - limit input values to prevent the log from going haywire